 Behavioral finance combines psychology and economics to explain why and how investors act and to analyze how that behavior affects the market.
 This is in conflict with the perspective of efficient market theory, which maintains that market prices are based on rational foundations, like the fundamental financial health and performance of a company.
 One of the main objectives of behavioral finance is thus to explain why people make irrational financial decisions.
 If we are able to pre-emptively understand these biases then we will hopefully be less likely to fall victim to the mistakes that they dispose us to.
+The first step is to understand the different investor personality types.

 Because of personality differences, we all make decisions in different ways, utilising different pieces of the available information to come to a variety of differing conclusions.
 In recent decades a lot of research has been conducted to enhance our understanding of why people manage investments in different ways.
 “BB&K Five Investor Personality types” developed by Thomas Bailard, David Biehl and Ronald Kaiser classify investor personalities along two axes-level of confidence and method of action.